-Similar to other types of contributions, a portion of your catch-up contribution is eligible for a company match, if applicable (the percentage generally varies according to your date of employment or most recent re-employment; see Company-Matching Contributions later in this section for details).
-However, if you are also making a regular pre-tax and/or Roth 401(k) contribution to RAYSIP in the same pay period, only the applicable percentage of the total amount you contribute will be matched.
+Similar to other types of contributions, the first 4% of your catch-up contribution each pay period is eligible for a company match.
+However, if you are also making a regular pre-tax and/ or Roth 401(k) contribution to RAYSIP in the same pay period, only 4% of the total amount you contribute will be matched.

-For example, if you are eligible to make catch-up contributions during your first five years of participation in the plan and you are eligible for the plan's 3% match, you will receive a 3% match in a pay period in which you defer 2% and make a catch-up contribution of 1%.
-However, if your deferral equals or exceeds 3%, you will not receive a match on any catch-up contribution made that same pay period.
+For example, you will receive a 4% match in a pay period in which you defer 2% and make a catch-up contribution of 2%.
+However, if your deferral equals or exceeds 4%, you will not receive a match on any catch-up contribution made that same pay period.
 In addition, if you reach the \$290,000 compensation limit, you may make catch-up contributions, however they are not eligible for the company match.